The couple realizes that there are tax breaks associated with contributing to a 401(k). But they don’t want to have less liquidity going forward.

 Row 3 of the table below shows the impact on the present value of Hannah and Connor’s lifetime discretionary spending of using the 401(k) contributions to pre-pay their mortgage.
-The other roles consider what would happen were Hannah and Connor to earn less or more and were all their other MaxiFi inputs scaled relative to row 3 based on their earnings.
+The other rows consider what would happen were Hannah and Connor to earn less or more and were all their other MaxiFi inputs scaled relative to row 3 based on their earnings.
 The bottom line for Hannah and Connor as well as for their poorer and richer versions is that they gain from pre-paying their mortgages even if they need to cut back on their retirement account contributions to make that happen.
 Indeed, for most couples, the lifetime discretionary spending gain is small, but not trivial.

 But should Hannah and Connor really give up investing in the stock market on a tax-favored basis?
 This depends on their concern about risk.
 From the perspective – the baseline -- of using their retirement account contributions to pre-pay their mortgage, returning to their current situation means, in effect, borrowing more money at a relatively high rate in order to invest in stocks, whose returns are highly variable.
 Very few middle-class households actively borrow to invest in the stock market.
 Doing so exposes them to the possibility that they will lose their shirts on the investment, but still have to repay their borrowing.
 This, in effect, is what Hannah and Connor are choosing to do if they decide not to pre-pay their mortgage with what would otherwise constitute retirement account contributions invested in stocks.

 Understanding the Non-Linearity of the Results